tanios13/Deep-Learning-Cifar-10/README.md

 * Use of python libraries like numpy, matplotlib and tensorflow
 * Better understanding of the theory of gradient descent and back propagation
 * Implement a k-layer deep network from scratch, with batch noramlization and scale and shift.
-* Better understanding of initialization of the parameter of network
+* Better understanding of initialization of the parameter of network (Xavier/He/Glorot Initialization)
 * Coarse Search of hyperparameter like lambda

 <!-- GETTING STARTED -->